ossf/security-baseline/baseline.md

 Remove generated executable artifacts in the project's [version control system].

-It is recommended that any scenario where a binary artifact appears critical to a process such as testing, it should be stored in a separate [repository] and fetched during a specific well-documented pipeline step.
+It is recommended that any scenario where a generated executable artifact appears critical to a process such as testing, it should be instead be generated at build time or stored separately and fetched during a specific well-documented pipeline step.

 **Control Mappings:**